-One of the most salient features of modern economies is the wide range of goods and services available to consumers in markets.
-While much has been said about how firm behavior generates product variety, less has been said about how demand may also contribute to this phenomenon (Gronau and Hamermesh, 2008).
-In standard product variety models with homothetic preferences (Dixit and Stiglitz, 1977), the demand for variety is independent of income in the sense that the expenditure shares on particular consumption items are the same for rich and poor households.
-In random utility models that incorporate heterogeneity in consumer preferences (McFadden, 1984; Calvet and Common, 2003), this heterogeneity usually does not depend on economic factors like household income, either.
-Yet much evidence suggest that the demand for variety increases in household inocme (Prais, 1952; Theil, 1967; Theil and Finke, 1983; Jackson, 1984; Falkinger and Zweimüller, 1996; Bils and Klenow, 2001).
-The growth in the range of goods consumed is widely recognized to have vital implications for a range of economic issues: when the demand for different final goods changes with the level of income, this can lead to changes in the industrial composition and structural change (Pasinetti, 1981; Saviotti, 2001; Metcalfe et al., 2006; Foellmi and Zweimüller, 2008), impact the incentives to innovate (Foellmi and Zweimuller, 2006), as well as influence the realization of economies of scale (Bresnahan and Gambardella, 1998; Lipsey et al., 2008) and international trade flows (Hallak, 2010).
+One of the most salient features of developed economies is the wide range of goods and services produced and consumed in the economy.
+The growth in the range of goods consumed is widely recognized to have vital implications for a range of economic issues: when the demand for different final goods changes with the level of income, this can lead to changes in the industrial composition and structural change (Pasinetti, 1981; Saviotti, 2001; Metcalfe et al., 2006; Foellmi and Zweimuller, 2008), impact the incentives to innovate (Foellmi and Zweimuller, 2006), as well as influence the realization of economies of scale (Bresnahan and Gambardella, 1998; Lipsey et al., 2008) and international trade flows (Hallak, 2010).